ResearchObject/ro-crate/docs/0.2-DRAFT/index.md

 URI: A _Uniform Resource Identifier_ as defined in [RFC3986](https://tools.ietf.org/html/rfc3986), for example `http://example.com/path/file.html` - commonly known as _URL_.
 In this document the term _URI_ includes _IRI_, which also permit international Unicode characters.

-URI path: The relative _path_ element of an _URI_ as defined in [RFC3986 section 3.3](https://tools.ietf.org/html/rfc3986#section-3.3), e.g. `path/file.html`
+_URI Path_: The relative _path_ element of an _URI_ as defined in [RFC3986 section 3.3](https://tools.ietf.org/html/rfc3986#section-3.3), e.g. `path/file.html`

 _RO-Crate JSON-LD Context_: A JSON-LD [context](https://www.w3.org/TR/json-ld/#the-context) that provides Linked Data mapping for RO-Crate metadata to vocabularies like [schema.org](http://schema.org/).

 _RO-Crate JSON-LD_: JSON-LD using the _RO-Crate JSON-LD Context_ containing RO-Crate metadata, which has been [flattened](http://www.w3.org/TR/2014/REC-json-ld-20140116/#flattened-document-form) and then [compacted](http://www.w3.org/TR/2014/REC-json-ld-20140116/#compacted-document-form) according to the rules in JSON-LD 1.0.
-The _RO-Crate JSON-LD_  for an _RO-Crate_ is stored in the _RO-Crate metadata file_.
+The _RO-Crate JSON-LD_  for an _RO-Crate_ is stored in the _RO-Crate Metadata File_.

 ### Linked data conventions